 Thanks Simon.
 I think I'll take some $ and use the Riel I get as change.
 I've already booked flights and some accomm as its the busy period , and the rest will be an adventure for us 3!
 Can't wait!... oh, and we will be spending a few days in PP too.
 The Betelnut jeep tour to the wildlife sanctuary looks fun, and a bit of a different adventure for the day.
-I think I've fallen in love with Cambodia already, and I haven't even been there yet!;-) over 6 years ago
+I think I've fallen in love with Cambodia already, and I haven't even been there yet!;-) almost 7 years ago